The Philosophy Behind Pickleball’s Third-Shot Drop: Is it Becoming Obsolete?

 I don't think the third-shot drop will ever disappear from the game, no matter how good the paddles get.
 It has always been a fundamental part of pickleball and is essential to the serving team consistently transitioning to the kitchen.

 A well-executed third-shot drop is as effective if not more so than a well-executed third-shot drive.
 At the pro level, especially in gender doubles, it is the best way to get to the kitchen and eventually score on your serve.
-Yes, paddle technology has made driving bigger and easier than ever, but it’s also boosted players’ volleys and their ability to handle and neutralize a strong drive.

 If anything, the third-shot drop quality will improve alongside paddle technology.
-With more grit and power, players can now hit more hybrid drops (think half-drop, half-drive shots) that can reach their opponents’ feet and have pace.
-Drops will have more top spin, and players won’t have to aim so high over the net.
-Better angles will be possible, and the first 2-4 shots of a point will be even more crucial.
+With more grit and power, players can now hit more hybrid drops (think half-drop, half-drive shots) that can reach their opponents' feet and have pace.

-I think there will be a limit to how powerful and gritty a paddle can be.
-Are we already there?
 I think so, but not every paddle is created equal right now.
 There are a few paddles that are significantly more poppy/gritty than others.

-As for the third-shot drop – no, I don’t think it is going extinct nor would I say that it is becoming obsolete.
-If anything, it’s worth keeping an eye on it at the amateur levels (especially in the 3.0-4.0 range).
 These levels were already prone to driving the majority of their third/fifth/seventh shots and may be even more inclined to do so now.
 This shot becoming even less prevalent could make it even harder for players in the 3.0-4.0 skill range to make the jump to the next level.

 What do you think?
-Follow me on twitter @RoddyPFN and on Instagram @ricroddy1 and let me know where you stand.
+Follow me on Twitter @RoddyPFN and on Instagram @ricroddy1 and let me know where you stand.

 Thanks for reading, and be on the lookout for more strategy and instruction content.
 Enjoy the grind, and remember, you can't dink all day if you don't start in the morning.